-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Engaging in Argument from Evidence: Evaluate the claims, evidence, and/or reasoning behind currently accepted explanations or solutions to determine the merit of arguments.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Evaluate the claims, evidence, and/or reasoning behind currently accepted explanations or solutions to determine the merit of arguments.
 Plate tectonics is the unifying theory that explains the past and current movements of the rocks at Earth's surface and provides a framework for understanding its geologic history.
-Stability and Change: Much of science deals with constructing explanations of how things change and how they remain stable. an account of changes in Earth's Clarification Statement: Emphasis along with the rest of the solar syst ES.ESS1.6 Apply scientific reasoning and evidence from ancient Earth materials, meteorites, and other planetary surfaces to construct an account of changes in Earth's formation and early history.
+Stability and Change: Much of science deals with constructing explanations of how things change and how they remain stable.

+ES.ESS1.6 Apply scientific reasoning and evidence from ancient Earth materials, meteorites, and other planetary surfaces to construct an account of changes in Earth's formation and early history.

 Clarification Statement: Emphasis is on using available evidence within the solar system to reconstruct the early history of Earth, which formed along with the rest of the solar system.
-Examples of evidence include the absolute ages of ancient materials (obtained by radiometric dating of meteorites, moon rocks, and Earth's oldest minerals), the sizes and compositions of solar system objects, and the impact cratering record of Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Apply scientific reasoning, theory, and/or models to link evidence to the claims to assess the extent to which the reasoning and data support the explanation or conclusion.
+Examples of evidence include the absolute ages of ancient materials (obtained by radiometric dating of meteorites, moon rocks, and Earth's oldest minerals), the sizes and compositions of solar system objects, and the impact cratering record of planetary surfaces.
+Assessment Boundary: N/A

+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Apply scientific reasoning, theory, and/or models to link evidence to the claims to assess the extent to which the reasoning and data support the explanation or conclusion.
 Although active geologic processes, such as plate tectonics and erosion, have destroyed or altered most of the very early rock record on Earth, other objects in the solar system, such as lunar rocks, asteroids, and meteorites, have changed little over billions of years.
 Studying these objects can provide information about Earth's formation and early history.
 Spontaneous radioactive decays follow a characteristic exponential decay law.
 Nuclear lifetimes allow radiometric dating to be used to determine the ages of rocks and other materials.
-Stability and Change: Much of science deals with constructing explanations of how things change and how they remain stable.
+Much of science deals with constructing explanations of how things change and how they remain stable.